11U & 12U GHVBL Rules

 Balks & 3rd to 1st Pick Move – For Illegal pitch, balks, etc. Regular Season – one warning per pitcher.
 No warnings in Play-offs.
 Fake to third – throw to first pick-off is allowed.
 No balks in 11U 46/60

-Trips to the Mound – 11U & 12U – 2 trips per inning (per pitcher), the third he must be removed.
+Coach trips to the Mound – 11U & 12U – 2 trips per inning (per pitcher), the third he must be removed.
 At any time in the game – the third visit to a pitcher must result in the removal of the pitcher.

 Minimum Play Rule – No Minimum Play Rule in 11U & 12U